-Discipleship is a very important part of life at St. David’s and includes Sunday morning, evening, and early morning opportunities for growth through small groups, lectures, and Bible studies.
+Discipleship is a very important part of life at St. David’s and includes Sunday morning, weekday evening, and early morning opportunities for growth through small groups, lectures, and Bible studies.

 Childcare is often provided for adult programs throughout the week.
 Check with specific programs for more details.

 This year, a new curriculum based on our theme ‘Community for the World’ is being offered.
 Here is the schedule for the Sunday Morning programs throughout the year.

 How do we live out our Baptismal Covenant in the face of racial oppression and the real challenges our nation faces at this time?
 Join Coffee Hour for short teachings, films and large and small-group discussions based on an Episcopal dialogue series about race grounded in faith.
 This 3-week series is open to all, and we hope that both youth and adults with a diversity of worldviews will find this series impactful.
 Participants are invited to peel away the layers that have contributed to the challenges and divides of the present day– all while grounded in our call to faith, hope and love.